Before data can be analyzed, it must first be ingested.

 Today, cloud data warehouses allow businesses of any size to access enterprise-grade storage and analytics for a fraction of the cost.
 Many analytics teams now route their raw data directly to the destination warehouse, removing “transformation” from the data ingestion pipeline and letting it happen later (ETL).
 This approach simplifies and fully automates the journey from source to destination, speeding up the ingestion process while eliminating human error.

-Data Ingestion Tools
+Choosing the Right Data Ingestion Tools

 To find the tool(s) that fit your needs, consider the features of the data you want to ingest: